-Windows 10 has some exciting new options that allow you to change the mouse pointer size and color.
+Windows 11 and Windows 10 both have some exciting new options that allow you to change the mouse pointer size and color.
 Have you grown tired of the dull white or black mouse pointer?
+Are you having trouble seeing the standard size mouse cursor on your screen?
 Would you prefer one in a lively color, maybe one that matches your wallpaper?
-How about making it up to three times bigger?
-Here is how to change the mouse pointer size and color in Windows 10:
+How about making it up to three times bigger or making it thicker when typing?
+Here is how to get to the mouse size settings and how to change your pointer’s size and color in Windows:

-Open the Settings app on your Windows 10 PC or device.
-A quick way to do that is to press the Windows + I keys on your keyboard.
+If you’re using Windows 10, open the Settings app on your Windows 10 PC or device.
+A quick way to do that is to press Windows + I on your keyboard.
 In Windows Settings, click or tap Ease of Access.

-Choose Cursor & pointer from the options on the left.
+Select Mouse pointer in the list of options on the left.

-As indicated by the graphics, moving the slider to the right makes the pointer bigger, while dragging it to the left turns it smaller.
+As indicated by the graphics, moving the slider to the right makes the pointer bigger, while dragging it to the left turns it into a smaller one.

 If you need to be accurate, and you already know the RGB code of the color that you want to use, click or tap More.

-NOTE: If you are not satisfied with your pointer’s appearance, learn How to use custom mouse cursors and pointers in Windows 10.
-To learn more about personalizing the mouse in Windows 10, read: How to configure the mouse in Windows 10.
+NOTE: If you are not satisfied with your pointer’s appearance, see how to use custom mouse cursors and pointers in Windows.
+And, if you want to learn more about personalizing your mouse, read: How to configure the mouse in Windows.